 If you’re looking for a natural toothpaste that can also whiten your teeth, check out your options for activated charcoal toothpaste, which many people believe is the best toothpaste for whitening naturally.
 In this article we explain how it will help whiten your teeth and give you recommendations for the best charcoal toothpastes available.

 Toothpaste tablets have started to become more popular as people are focusing on reducing the amount of plastic they use.
-Brands like Georganics package their products in glass, which is a great help, but what if you want to cut out your toothbrush entirely?
+Brands like Georganics package their products in glass, which is a great help, but there are other ways to reduce waste.

 DentTabs are a German brand of toothpaste tablets that polish your teeth using plant cellulose.
 One of the best things about this brand is that they offer fluoridated and fluoride-free options, keeping everyone happy.

 Not everyone likes the taste of mint.
 Luckily, there are now options for those who prefer other flavours – even chocolate toothpaste – or no flavour at all.

 Some people just can’t stand any type of strong flavouring, in which case an unflavoured toothpaste should do the job.
 You can try Oranurse toothpaste which has no flavour to it at all, plus it’s an SLS-free toothpaste which means it won’t foam up.

 SLS, or Sodium Lauryl Sulphate, is an ingredient used in lots of cosmetics and personal care products to help create the foam we’re all so used to.
 Although not a dangerous chemical, it can cause skin and eye irritation for some people when used for long periods.
 The environmental impact of its production is also a big concern, along with the fact it’s been tested on animals.